Competitive Sequential Screening: Equilibrium analysis

 where the probability is evaluated with respect to the random position $\th$, conditional on the realized type $\g$.\footnote{Ties occur with probability zero, so the demand function is unchanged if the strict inequality is replaced with a weak inequality.} Thus, $Q_i( p_i, p_{-i} | \g)$ is the interim probability that type $\g$ purchases product $i$, given that he selects the strike price $p_i$ at firm $i$ and the strike price $p_{-i}$ at firm $-i$.
 Note that $Q_i$ is strictly decreasing in $p_i$ and weakly increasing in $p_{-i}$ (strictly so if $(p_i + p_{-i})/2 \leq v_0$ so that the market is covered).
 Moreover, $Q_A$ is strictly decreasing in $\g$, and $Q_B$ is strictly increasing in $\g$.

 To state the main equilibrium characterization, we define a suitable notion of uniqueness for equilibria.
-Two equilibria are \emph{equivalent} if all but finitely many types select the same pair of contracts in the two equilibria.\footnote{That is, the equilibria $(s_A, s_B, p, q)$ and $(s_A', s_B', p', q')$ are equivalent if there exists a finite subset $\G_0$ of $\G$ such that for all types $\g \in \G \setminus \G_0$ and for each firm $i$, we have $(p_i(\g), s_i ( p_i(\g))) = (p_i'(\g), s_i' (p_i'(\g)))$; by second-period optimality, it then follows that the functions $q_i ( \g, \cdot)$ and $q_i' (\g, \cdot)$ agree, except possibly at the one or two positions where the consumer is indifferent.} This notion of equivalence does not require the subscription schedules to agree at unselected strike prices.
+Two equilibria are \emph{equivalent} if all but finitely many types select the same pair of contracts in the two equilibria.\footnote{That is, the equilibria $(s_A, s_B, p, q)$ and $(s_A', s_B', p', q')$ are equivalent if there exists a finite subset $\G_0$ of $\G$ such that for all types $\g \in \G \setminus \G_0$ and for each firm $i$, we have $(p_i(\g), s_i ( p_i(\g))) = (p_i'(\g), s_i' (p_i'(\g)))$; by second-period optimality, it then follows that the functions $q_i ( \g, \cdot)$ and $q_i' (\g, \cdot)$ agree, except possibly where the consumer is indifferent.} This notion of equivalence does not require the subscription schedules to agree at unselected strike prices.
 An equilibrium is \emph{essentially unique} if it is equivalent to all other equilibria.
 For the next theorem, recall the monopoly strike prices defined in \eqref{eq:monopoly_equations}.
-As is standard, we characterize equilibrium in the case that $v_0$ is large enough that the product market is covered.
+As is standard, we characterize equilibrium in the case that $v_0$ is large enough that the product market is covered.\footnote{For example, \cite{armstrong2010competitive}, \cite{ArmstrongZhou2022}, and \cite{RochetStole2002} all focus on covered markets.
+See \cite{YangYe2008} for a static nonlinear pricing problem with partial coverage.}

 \begin{thm}[Equilibrium characterization] Assume $v_0 \geq \max_{\g' \in \G} (1/g(\g'))$.
 The following strategy profile, $(s_A^\ast, s_B^\ast, p^\ast, q^\ast)$, is an equilibrium.
 Let $\bar{p}_A = 2/ g( \bar{\g})$ and $\bar{p}_B = 2 /g( \ubar{\g})$. \begin{itemize} \item In the first period, the firms' subscription schedules, $s_A^\ast \colon [0, \infty) \to [0, \infty]$ and $s_B^\ast \colon [0, \infty) \to [0, \infty]$, and the consumer's contract-selection strategy $p^\ast \colon \G \to [0, \infty]^2$ are given by